schibsted/spid-tech-docs/resources/articles/oauth/introspect.md

 ### Request with invalid token

-Invalid token can be an expired token, token of which client is not intended audience, or a non JWT token.
+Invalid token can be an expired token, a token not intended for the introspecting client, or a non JWT token.

 ```js
 HTTP/1.1 200 OK